rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### dust

 Dust - Like du but more intuitive.
 Run `man dust` to see a complete list of options.
+See [Dust on Github](https://github.com/bootandy/dust) for more detail.

 ```bash
 alias du='dust -rR' # Print largest files first, screen reader mode